-Innovate developed and rolled-out integrated energy efficiency service packages in 11 target territories including Brussels Capital Region, Riga, Litoměřice, Aradippou, Frederikshavn, Heerlen, Mantova, Extremadura and more.
-These integrated packages, also called "one-stop" shops, helped to accelerate home renovations and helped to increase comfort, address energy costs and drive down energy use for citizens with:
+Innovate developed and rolled-out integrated energy efficiency service packages in 11 target territories, including Brussels Capital Region, Riga, Litoměřice, Aradippou, Frederikshavn, Heerlen, Mantova, Extremadura and more.
+These integrated packages, also called "one-stop" shops, helped to accelerate home renovations, increase comfort, address energy costs and drive down energy use for citizens, with:

-- Development of products adapted to consumers' concerns - ✓ Targeted marketing and communication - Independent advisors who accompany homeowners through the renovation process from A to Z and guarantee its high quality at each stage: information > preparation > financing > implementation > monitoring of results. - Coordination of a chain of suppliers and contractors to deliver a global high quality solution to homeowners - Long-term and affordable financing
+- Development of products that meet consumers' concerns - Targeted marketing and communication - Independent advisors who guide homeowners through the renovation process from A to Z and guarantee its high quality at each stage: information > preparation > financing > implementation > monitoring of results - Coordination of a chain of suppliers and contractors to deliver a high quality solution to homeowners - Long-term and affordable financing.

 The lessons of Innovate have already been communicated and shared broadly with the EU Institutions as they look for best practices in designing the EU's Renovation Wave and the upcoming changes to the Energy Performance of Building Directives (EPBD).
-Our pioneering cities have already helped their citizens and in doing so helped other European cities as the challenge of upgrading the existing building stock can now be met with a tried and tested approach.
+Our pioneering cities have already helped their citizens and in doing so helped other European cities, as the challenge of upgrading the existing buildings can now be met with a tried and tested approach.